PAST PROJECTS

 Grade 2 (ages 7-8)

-Workshop: The Pop-up Book
+Workshop: Pop-Up Book

 École Merton Elementary